 2. Pour the sieved tomatoes into a medium-size saucepan.
 Add the vinegar and salt.
 Stir to combine.
 Bring the tomato mixture to a boil and then whisk in the sugar, onion, and spices.

 3. Return to a low boil, stirring occasionally, and cook until the mixture has reduced to one-fourth the original amount and has thickened, about 1 hour.
 Some tomatoes are more watery than others, so additional cooking might be necessary to reduce moisture.
 Your ketchup should be the consistency of tomato purée, slightly thinner than bottled ketchup.
 It will thicken slightly when it cools.

 4. Pour into a sterilized jar.
 Cover and refrigerate.
 Store your homemade ketchup covered in the refrigerator for up to 1 month.

 I hope you enjoy this easy to make, homemade ketchup recipe.
+There are only 4 steps!
 It is so good and sure to impress your friends and family.

 Guest post by Erin Coopey, the Glorified HomeChef.
 Her cookbook, The Kitchen Pantry Cookbook, was just published this month.
 It features everything that you’d find in your refrigerator or pantry but you make it yourself – condiments, salad dressings, nut butters and fruit spreads, quick pickles and relishes, stocks, and chips and dips.
 Most recipes can be made in under an hour and there’s no canning involved.
 The recipes are be appealing to families because they know exactly what they were feeding their children – eliminating food dyes, preservatives, gluten and high fructose corn syrup.